gdnmobilelab/node-service-worker/README.md

         ]
     })

-Files are output relative to scope, so this example would create "index.html" and "home/index.html" (index.html is added automatically).
+Files are output relative to scope, so this example would create `index.html` and `home/index.html` (index.html is added automaticallyto URLs ending with `/`).